aloramiaa/is-a-dev_factory/README.md

 - **Automated Pull Request Creation** - Submit your domain registration directly to the is-a.dev registry
 - **Domain Management** - View and manage your existing domains
 - **Mobile-Friendly Interface** - Responsive design that works on all devices
+- **Cyberpunk UI/UX** - Sleek, modern design with neon glow effects and glitch animations

 ### Showcase Your Website Automatically

-We've added a powerful new feature that enhances how you register your domain:

-- **Automatic Screenshot Embedding** - Website screenshots are now automatically included in your PR for non-email domains
+- **Automatic Screenshot Embedding** - Website screenshots are automatically included in your PR for non-email domains
 - **Privacy-First Approach** - Screenshots are stored in your own GitHub repository, not in the main is-a.dev registry
 - **Review-Friendly** - Makes the PR review process smoother by providing visual context
 - **Email-Domain Exception** - Email-only domains (MX records only) are automatically exempted from the screenshot requirement
 - **Custom Repository Storage** - Images are stored in a dedicated `domain-screenshots` repository in your GitHub account

-> 💡 **Pro Tip:** Make your screenshot showcase your site's best features to help reviewers understand your domain usage better!

 ## 🚀 Getting Started

 ### Prerequisites

-- Node.js 18+ and npm/yarn
+- Node.js 18+ and npm/pnpm
 - GitHub account
 - Git